mzxio/red/transcription/book one/It begins by the fire, in howling darkness.md

 ### It begins by the fire, in howling darkness.

 Mysteries of the universe.
 Visions.
 Unknowable space past space.
 Existence.
 Degrading memory.
-Error correction, entropy correction.
 Eternal life recovered pieces without context.
 Infinite light emerging.

 Waking dreams.
 Plains, mountains, valleys, canyons, rivers, cities.
 A palace, a garden, a boat.
 Sanctuary.
 Culture.
 Arrangements in continuum.
 Meanings changing, narratives twisting.
 Moving on.
 Forgotten relics.
 Pieces of history.
 Bones and dust.